HolaYan/HolaYan.github.io/_pages/about.md

 New York University Research Assistant
 ------
-Project: Counterfactual Retrieval
+**Project: Counterfactual Retrieval**

+Advisors: Chen Zhao, Nov 2023 - Present

 (To be completed)

 Yale University & NYU University Research Assistant
 ------
-Project: Extending Capabilities of Large Language Models for Knowledge-Intensive Financial Exam QA
+**Project: Extending Capabilities of Large Language Models for Knowledge-Intensive Financial Exam QA**

+Advisors: Arman Cohan & Chen Zhao, July 2023 - Present

 • Construct a dataset about Complex Financial Exam QA with a hybrid of textual and tabular content and require college-level knowledge in the finance domain for effective resolution.